qdrant/go-client/README.md

 	log.Printf("List of collections: %s", r.GetCollections())
 }
 ```

+> For authenticated request (using API KEY and TLS) to Qdrant Cloud, please refer to the [authenticated](https://github.com/qdrant/go-client/tree/master/examples/authentication/main.go) example.

 A full example for uploading, searching and filtering can be found in the [`examples`](https://github.com/qdrant/go-client/tree/master/examples) directory.